Follow the step-by-step instructions to create a chart.

 Sharing requirements To add a chart to a dashboard, you must be the Owner or have Admin-level sharing permissions to that dashboard.
-You must also be shared to the sheet that contains the data that you want to chart.
+You must also be shared to the sheet or report that contains the data that you want to chart.

 Data Format The format of your data in the sheet is key to creating the right chart.
 Before you create a chart, make sure your data is:

 - On a single sheet or report.
 Currently, you can’t chart data from other dashboards, or automatically collect data from multiple sheets into a chart.
 If your data is in multiple sheets, you’ll want to either create cell links or use formulas to collect the data into a single sheet, or create a report to collect the data into one view.

 - Already summarized and collected.
 The Charts widget will plot your data as it appears in the sheet.
 You’ll need to create formulas beforehand if you want to perform calculations on the data.

 - Has labels on the top and left sides of the table.
 If you don’t have text labels on the top row of your data, the Charts widget will use your column names as labels instead.
 See Apply Custom Formatting to Your Chart for more information.